← Back to journal

 What tarot does better

-If you're doing shadow work, processing a difficult experience, or trying to understand your own role in a situation, tarot tends to go deeper.
+If you're doing shadow work, processing a difficult experience, or trying to understand your own role in a situation, tarot tends to go deeper and stay with you longer.

 What Lenormand does better